kyusufm/learngular/README.md

 # learngular
 apps i build using angular

-1. Halloang
-- hallo world greeting application
+1. Halloang - hallo world greeting application

-2. calculator
-- input 2 word and see the result
+2. calculator - input 2 number and see the result